Deep Dive: What are Smart Limits?

 Using the Expensify card, you can use Smart Limits to control how much unaccounted spend a cardholder can incur at a time.

 Please note that Smart Limits also work in tandem with your Company Limit (i.e. even if the full limit is available, the cardholder will not be able to make a purchase if the Company Limit is at $0).

 Setting a $1,000 Smart Limit will mean that a card can have up to $1,000 of unreported, Open or Processing expenses at a time.
 Setting a $0 Smart Limit on a card will mean that the card can’t be used.

-When you set, for example, a limit of $8,000 of unapproved expenses for a card, that will allow the cardholder to have up to $8,000 of unapproved (unsubmitted or Processing) card expenses at a time.
+When you set, for example, a Smart Limit of $1,000 for a cardholder, that will allow them to have up to $1,000 of unapproved (unsubmitted or Processing) card expenses at a time.
 If they try to spend more than this limit, their Expensify card will decline the transaction.

-The next day, their approver in Expensify reviews their Processing reports, and final approves those hotel, flights and laptop expenses.
-Those expenses are all now on Approved reports, and no longer count against the Smart Limit.
+The next day, their approver reviews their Processing reports, and final approves them.
+Those $8,500 expenses are all now on an Approved report, and no longer count against the Smart Limit.

 That means that this employee can now spend up to $10,000 again!